GitHub-Insight-ANZ-Lab/aiapp1day/labs/2c_rag_langchain/README.md

     const { OpenAIEmbeddings } = require("@langchain/openai")
     ```

-3. Directly beneath the line of code that sets up the MongoDB connection `const dbClient = new MongoClient(process.env.AZURE_COSMOSDB_CONNECTION_STRING);`, add the following code to initialize the connection to the vector store that points to the `products` collection and associated index.
+3. Directly beneath the line of code that sets up the MongoDB connection `const dbClient = new MongoClient(process.env.MONGODB_CONNECTION_STRING);`, add the following code to initialize the connection to the vector store that points to the `products` collection and associated index.
 The `OpenAIEmbeddings` uses the default values obtained from the environment variables to initialize.

     ```javascript
     // set up the Azure Cosmos DB vector store using the initialized MongoDB client const azureCosmosDBConfig = {
         client: dbClient,
-        databaseName: "cosmic_works",
+        databaseName: process.env.MONGODB_NAME,
         collectionName: "products",
         indexName: "VectorSearchIndex",
         embeddingKey: "contentVector",